sony-mathew/sql-log-analyzer/README.md

 <img src="https://raw.githubusercontent.com/ynos1234/rails-server-log-sql-query-categorising/master/Screenshots/table_select.png" />
 7. Right after you select type, all the queries of that type ralted to that tbale you slected will be listed below. <br/>

+## Special Mention

 I have used a third party javascript library for parsing the SQL Queries.
-This libary is called <a href="https://github.com/dsferruzza/simpleSqlParser"> simpleSqlParser </a> and it's an awesome library, without which it woould have been very difficult.
+This libary is called <a href="https://github.com/dsferruzza/simpleSqlParser"> simpleSqlParser </a> and it's an awesome library, without which it would have been very difficult.